 FORMER FACULTY (Deceased)

-David Griggs-Janower, conductor, is Director of Choral Music and Professor at the University at Albany, State University of New York where he has taught since 1981.
-He is also the Founding Conductor and Artistic Director of Albany Pro Musica.
+David Griggs-Janower, conductor, was Director of Choral Music and Professor at the University at Albany, State University of New York from 1981 until 2013.
+He was also the Founding Conductor and Artistic Director of Albany Pro Musica.
 He was graduated from Cornell University where he studied music theory and music history.
-He holds the Doctor of Music degree in conducting from the Indiana University School of Music where he studied with Dr. Julius Herford, Fiora Contino, and Margaret Hillis.
-He has been on the faculty of the University of North Carolina at Greensboro, and visiting artist/guest conductor at Williams College, Cornell University, and Skidmore College.
+He was awarded the Doctor of Music degree in conducting from the Indiana University School of Music where he studied with Dr. Julius Herford, Fiora Contino, and Margaret Hillis.
+He had been on the faculty of the University of North Carolina at Greensboro, and visiting artist/guest conductor at Williams College, Cornell University, and Skidmore College.
 Dr. Griggs-Janower was a staff member of the Aspen Music Festival Choral Institute for ten seasons and the Oregon Bach Festival under Helmuth Rilling for seven summers.